 A4.24.
-The area of radiation protection should cover all related activities at the facility, including radiation protection of staff and contractor personnel and of the public [14]-16] The area of radioactive waste management should cover treatment, conditioning, storage and transport of waste, the release of effluents and the environmental monitoring programme [17].
+The area of radiation protection should cover all related activities at the facility, including radiation protection of staff and contractor personnel and of the public [14].
+The area of radioactive waste management should cover processing (i.e. pre-treatment, treatment and conditioning), storage and transport of waste, the release of effluents and the environmental monitoring programme [15].